-Item Checked Торіс Notes 1 Area Demographics: Review area demographics.
-Document what was reviewed and determined Do demographics indicate any special needs or unique attributes that need to be accommodated?
-Must be in City project audit file 2 Public Meeting Format(s): - In-person public meeting? - How to accommodate those that cannot attend - virtual public meeting methods to be used?
-3 Public Meeting Date/Time :- No major public or school events that will conflict?- No significant City meetings that will conflict (e.g., Council orTransportation Commission, etc.) 4 Public Meeting Location for in-person public meetings:- Accessible to citizens/businesses affected?- Accessible to those with disabilities?- Public transportation accessible?
-5 Public Meeting Notifications: - Notification type (2 or more methods) (e.g., mailer, radio, flyers, utility bill insert, web, social media, other?) - Title VI paragraph included? - Translated to Spanish and Chinese (other as determined by demographics)? - Virtual public meeting participation information included? - Contact info for team or issues with participating? - Must be in City project audit file 6 Public Meeting Management: Translators available for interpretation?
-Seating for special needs or disabled?
-Appropriate signage to find location?
-Meeting collateral (fact sheets/sign-in sheets) translated?
-Documentation of meeting, collateral, and comments received must be in City project audit file

-7 Virtual Public Meeting: Information included in meeting notifications?
-Posted in a timely manner with instructions how to participate and make comments or ask questions, and time period?
-Monitored regularly for comments/questions and respond timely?
-Documentation of meeting, collateral, and comments received must be in City project audit file 8 Environmental Justice Considerations: - Minority population affected, low income affected Will times and locations be an issue - example: 1 car family, night shift workers, etc. Will the public meeting be a burden 9 Other
+Item X Topic Notes 1.5111 Area Demographics: 1,000 1 -Document what was reviewed and determined. -Do demographics indicate any special needs or unique attributes that need to be accommodated.
+Public Meeting Format(s): -In person public meeting or virtual 2 -Will the meeting format demonstrate Environmental Justice. -Accommodate those who cannot attend - virtual public meeting methods to be used.
+Public Meeting Date/Time: 3 -No major public or school events that will conflict. -No significant City meetings that will conflict (e.g., Council or Transportation Commission etc.) Public Meeting Location for In-Person Public Meetings: -Accessible to citizens/businesses affected.
+4 -Accessible to those with disabilities. -Public transportation accessible.
+Public Meeting Notifications: - Notification type (Must use 2 or more methods) (e.g., mailer, radio, flyers, utility bill insert, web, social media, other?)
+(Provide backup documentation with this checklist) 5 - Title VI paragraph included.
+Wording provided by City. - Translated to Spanish and Mandarin (other as determined by demographics). -Virtual public meeting participation information included. -Contact information for team or issues with participating.
+Public Meeting Management: -Translators available for interpreter needs.
+6 -Seating for special needs or disabled. -Appropriate signage to find meeting location. -Meeting handouts-fact sheets / sign in sheets translated. -Contact Information Handout.
+Virtual Public Meeting: - Information included in meeting notifications must include the 7 Title VI wording paragraph (see bottom of this checklist). ' - Posted in a timely manner with instructions how to participate, make comments, or ask questions, and time period. - Monitor for comments/questions and respond timely.
+Environmental Justice Considerations: 8 Minority population affected, low income affected, Will times and locations be an issue. example: 1 car family, night shift workers, Will the public meeting be a burden Щ Inically be a burden